 Matthew Sheehy serves as a Class III Director.
-Mr. Sheehy has served as the Co-Founder and Chairman of the Board since 2014.
-In addition to his service at Bridger, Mr. Sheehy serves as President and Chief Executive Officer of Tallgrass.
-He was named CEO July 1, 2022 and has served as President since December 2019.
+Mr. Sheehy is a Co-Founder of the Company, and has served as a director on the Board since the Company's inception.
+In addition to his service at Bridger, Mr. Sheehy serves as President and Chief Executive Officer of Tallgrass Energy LLP ("Tallgrass"), where he was named CEO July 1, 2022 and has served as President since December 2019.
 He has been a member of the Board of Directors of Tallgrass since April 2020, and he was Chairman of the Rockies Express Pipeline LLC Board from December 2019 until July 2021.
 Mr. Sheehy joined Tallgrass in November 2012 and held a number of positions, including Senior Vice President and Chief Commercial Officer of Tallgrass.
-In addition, he served as the President of Rockies Express Pipeline LLC from December 2013 until July 2017 and as a board member of Rockies Express Pipeline LLC from November 2016 to March 2018.
-Prior to joining Tallgrass, he served as a Principal and General Partner at Silverhawk Capital Partners LLC.
+In addition, he served as the President of Rockies Express Pipeline LLC from December 2013 until July 2017 and as a board member of Rockies Express Pipeline LLC from December 2013 until July 2017 and as a board member of Rockies Express Pipeline LLC from December 2013 until July 2017 and as a board member of Rockies Express Pipeline LLC from December 2013 until July 2017 and as a board member of Rockies Express Pipeline LLC from December 2013 until July 2017 and se a board member of Rockies Express Pipeline LLC from December 2013 until July 2017 and se a board member of Rockies Express Pipeline LLC from November 2016 to March 2018.
+Prior to joining Tallgrass, he served as a Principal and General Partner at Silverhawk Capital Partners LLC ("Silverhawk").
 Mr. Sheehy was an Analyst at Wachovia Securities and Wachovia Capital Partners before joining Silverhawk.
-In addition, Mr. Sheehy has served as the Chairman of Bridger Aerospace Group since July 2018.
 He earned a Bachelor of Arts degree in Economics from Vanderbilt University in 2002.
-Mr. Sheehy is well qualified to serve on the Board due to his extensive investment, ownership and operational experience in aviation and financial settings, as well as his demonstrated leadership as the Chairman of the Board.
+Mr. Sheehy is well qualified to serve on the Board due to his extensive investment, ownership and operational experience in aviation and financial settings, as well as his demonstrated leadership as member of several boards of directors throughout his career.